lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 I've worked professionally with Elixir for four years, used it for six.
 I have learned it, used it, taught it, recruited for it and contributed to it in various way.

 It is not the most well-known or widely used language.
-But it is a much appreciated and growing contender both according to what I've seen and according to surveys.
+It is a growing contender.

 It is fine to take everything about me and what I say with a grain of salt.
 I'm an enthusiastic person.
 If you feel skeptical.
 That's fine.
 But do look into what I am talking about.
 See for yourself.
 ## The Demo